 The German watchmaker Hanhart has recently released a bunch of new chronograph timepieces that belong to their Pioneer family.
-While the two mainstream models look more or less like your usual vintage chrono, the Hanhart Pioneer TachyTele Chronograph Automatic wrist watch easily draws attention to itself.
+While the previous pair of models are more conformist in their appearance and look more or less like your usual vintage-style chronograph, the Hanhart Pioneer TachyTele Chronograph Automatic easily draws attention to itself with its more unusual exterior.

 While the Pioneer Mk I and Mk II chronographs look very, err, very normal (I could easily have mistaken them with the well-known Hamilton Conservation Auto Chronograph if not for a different color scheme and smaller case size,) the Pioneer TachyTele sports a less usual dial layout.

-As you can see on the pictures, the bi-compax dial of the watch has been further decorated with a telemeter scale that runs along the minute track, as well as a tachymeter scale, which is printed in its center (in this respect the watch reminds the gorgeous Montblanc Collection Villeret 1858 Vintage Chronographe that was revealed early last year.)
+As you can see on the pictures, the bi-compax dial has been further decorated with a telemeter scale that runs along the minute track, as well as a tachymeter scale, which is printed in its center (in this respect the watch reminds the gorgeous Montblanc Collection Villeret 1858 Vintage Chronographe (ref.
+106167) that was revealed early last year.)

 Or you can simply count the number of Mississippis, multiply it roughly by 300 and get the approximate distance to the event in meters.

-All the date, which is presented on the dial, is easily legible.
+All the data, which is presented on the dial, is easily legible.

 The hour and minute hands, as well as the Arabic numerals, are covered with white Superluminova, the small seconds hand at 9 hours is black, while the chronograph hands are red, as are the tachymeter and telemeter scale, which makes reading the watch even easier.